zachoriel/We-Have-C-At-Home/README.md

 - Editor windows for allocation & performance visualization, maybe a CSV importer that plots data to graphs automatically
 - Arena wizards & packaging for real-world use

 ---

+## How To Use

+Right now this project is more of a research/case study, and not intended for public use.
+However, if you *really* want to plug this into your project, here is an ***extremely barebones*** collection of code that you may find useful for getting started.

+`var arena = new ArenaAllocator(id: 0, capacityInBytes: 1024 * 1024, Allocator.Persistent);` -- arena has methods like Allocate, SmartAllocate, Reset, and Dispose.

+`var array = new ArenaArray<float>(&arena, length: 256, "ExampleBuffer");` -- ArenaArray hooks into an arena for allocation in its constructor, so you don't have to worry about its lifetime management.

+I also highly recommend taking a look at both [NoiseGenerator_Unmanaged](https://github.com/zachoriel/We-Have-C-At-Home/blob/main/Assets/Scripts/Memory%20Arena/DemoUsage/NoiseGenerator_Unmanaged.cs) and [ArenaAllocatorTests](https://github.com/zachoriel/We-Have-C-At-Home/blob/main/Assets/Tests/PlayMode/ArenaAllocatorTests.cs) to see real examples ArenaAllocator in action.

+---